wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-List.md

 - [2016-Relational Database Design and Implementation, 4th Edition #Book#](https://parg.co/bjE): The book begins by reviewing basic concepts of databases and database design, then turns to creating, populating, and retrieving data using SQL.

 - [2018-SQL Queries for Mere Mortals: A Hands-On Guide to Data Manipulation in SQL-4th Edition](https://parg.co/oUa)

+## Collection

+- [2016-Readings in Databases #Collection#](https://github.com/rxin/db-readings): A list of papers essential to understanding databases and building new data systems.

 ## Courses